cawfree/rippleware/README.md

   );
 ```

+If a valid route is not found, the incompatible `.use()` stage will throw and prevent subsequent stages from being executed for the active invocation.

 ### 3. Indexing

 It is also possible to define a specific interest in processing and returning only a subset of return data.